alduraibi/dotfiles/osk-sdl/README.md

 ## Config

-- Remove any existing config in order to create symlinks
+- Move original config to `*.bk` in order to create symlinks
-  - `sudo rm -r /etc/osk-sdl.conf`
+  - `sudo mv /etc/osk-sdl.conf /etc/osk-sdl.conf.bk`
 - Create symlink of config
   - `doti add -r osk-sdl`
 - After any edit to config, run the following to apply.